The following is a Guest Post via Cheryl Hurt

 1. Don’t hold grudges.

 Happy people understand that it’s better to forgive and forget than to let their negative feelings crowd out their positive feelings.
-Holding a grudge has a lot of detrimental effects on your wellbeing, including increased depression, anxiety, and stress.
+Holding a grudge has many detrimental effects on your wellbeing, including increased depression, anxiety, and stress.
 Why let anyone who has wronged you have power over you?
-If you let go of all your grudges, you’ll gain a clear conscience and enough energy to enjoy the good things in life, Remember its only 13 weeks.
+If you let go of all your grudges, you’ll gain a clear conscience and enough energy to enjoy the good things in life.
+Remember it’s only 13 weeks.
 Move on.
+That is the nice thing about traveling.
+You move on.

 2. Treat everyone with kindness.